Water hearings: Lawyer for bottling giant heckled by public gallery

 The movement has largely been driven through social media with Facebook pages, Instagram influencers and online petitions reaching the masses.

-The iwi has actively encouraged its whānau to attend the hearings in Rotorua with around 100 people of all ages making the trip from Whakatāne.
+The iwi has actively encouraged its whānau to attend the hearings in Rotorua.
+About 100 people of all ages have made the trip from Whakatāne.

 She isn't sure if the petition can stop the expansion of Otakiri Springs but wants to tautoko Ngāti Awa by any means.

-Bay of Plenty regional councillor Toi Iti has also been present at the hearing and said he absolutely supported Ngati Awa's right to appeal.
+Bay of Plenty regional councillor Toi Iti has also been at the hearing and said he absolutely supported Ngati Awa's right to appeal.